When Mindfulness Meets the Classroom

 About the Facilitator

-Chelsea Biggerstaff, Coordinator, Faculty Development, Austin Community College
+Chelsea Biggerstaff, Interim Manager, Faculty Development, Austin Community College

 After visiting classrooms in Japan, China, the United States, and the Navajo Nation during her undergraduate studies at Indiana University, Chelsea recognized a disparity in educational settings that was inexcusable.
 In response, she devoted two years to national service with AmeriCorps and later accepted a position at Skillpoint Alliance.
-As a Program Lead at Skillpoint Alliance, Chelsea coordinated the NEXT Intermediate Job Program and developed and facilitated professional development trainings and workshops in areas such as Leadership, Presentation Skills, Team Skills, Task and Time Management, Communication in the Workplace, and Creative Problem Solving.
-In addition, Chelsea coordinated several youth STEM programs where she planned teacher trainings with a focus on computer science in the classroom; natural sciences; making, tinkering and inventing; project-based learning; and rapid prototyping.
-Chelsea’s background in education and passion for closing the achievement gap drew her to Austin Community College where she uses her creativity, educational background, and positive spirit to inspire and learn from the college’s hardworking faculty.
+As a program lead at Skillpoint Alliance, Chelsea coordinated the NEXT Intermediate Job Program and developed and facilitated professional development trainings and workshops in areas such as leadership, presentation skills, team skills, task and time management, communication in the workplace, and creative problem solving.
+Chelsea’s background in education and passion for transformative development opportunities drew her to Austin Community College where she uses her creativity, educational background, and positive spirit to inspire and learn from the college’s hardworking faculty.